segmentio/action-destinations/README.md

 yarn build
 yarn install

 # Run unit tests to ensure things are working!
-All tests should pass :)
+For partners who don't have access to internal packages, you can run:
+yarn test-partners

+# For segment employees, you can run:
 yarn test
 ```